Hypergeometric Distribution Formula (Table of Contents)

 Explanation

-- First and the foremost requirement is that data collected should be discrete in nature.
+- The first and foremost requirement is that the data collected should be discrete in nature.

-- Each pick or draw should not be replaced by another because whenever a random variable is drawn without replacement, then it is not independent and has relation to what is drawn earlier.
+- Each pick or draw should not be replaced by another because whenever a random variable is drawn without replacement, it is not independent and relates to what was drawn earlier.

-- There must be 2 sets of different group and you want to know the probability of a specific number of members of one group.
-For example, in the voting example, we have male and females.
-In bag example, we have a yellow and black group.
+- There must be 2 sets of different groups, and you want to know the probability of a specific number of members of one group.
+For example, in the voting example, we have males and females.
+In the bag example, we have a yellow and black group.

-Along with these assumptions, knowledge of combination also plays a vital role in performing hypergeometric distribution.
+Along with these assumptions, combination knowledge also plays a vital role in performing hypergeometric distribution.
 So it is imperative that one should know the concepts of combination before proceeding to hypergeometric distribution.

 Relevance and Uses of Hypergeometric Distribution Formula